 These are critical lessons if you want to be successful with the Recipe and with your recovery.
 Here is why:

 The Recipe is a soul, mind, and body recovery.
 If you do the body part (Qigong) and at the end, you say to yourself, “I did not do that Qigong perfectly or even good enough, so I probably will not recover,” you have moved backwards.
-Whatever benefit you have gained for the body is great, but your mind is in negative (self-criticizing) mode, and your soul is losing faith in recovery.
+Whatever benefit you have gained for the body is great, but your mind is in negative (self-beating) mode, and your soul is losing faith in recovery.

 Be kind to yourself and turn this around: